top of page

 The Secret Behind the Massive Success of Israeli Cybersecurity Companies in the Global Market

 Benjamin Netanyahu, Israel's Prime Minister, once said that cybersecurity is one of the great businesses growing geometrically because there is no permanent solution to cyber threats and data breaches.
-With great efforts ($82 billion industry) being invested in research and developing solutions to thwart cyberattacks, Israel has become a cyber-security powerhouse.
+With great efforts ($193 billion industry worldwide in 2024 and is projected to touch $563 billion in 2032) being invested in research and developing solutions to thwart cyberattacks, Israel has become a hub for top cyber security companies.

 For this success to be achieved, several factors have played a part, which are as follows.